 As a parent, we have to make our own children do things they don’t want to do every day – take baths, brush their teeth, change a dirty diaper, turn off the iPad or TV, go to bed, take medicine, and on and on and on…

-But as a speech pathologist, you really don’t have to do things a toddler doesn’t like, especially in the beginning during those first few sessions when you’re building your relationship, or as I like to think of it, developing a special friendship with a child.
+But as a speech pathologist, you really don’t have to do things a toddler doesn’t like, especially in the beginning.
+During those first few sessions concentrate on building your relationship, or as I like to think of it, developing a special friendship with a child.
 I don’t understand why a therapist would want anything else.
 My cornerstone philosophy is this…

 I want the child to like me.